 And if you decide that you’ve had enough rain for one day…

 Also, some Vermont mountains offer an “opt-out” option on certain days when the conditions are less than optimal.
 You can usually ski for about an hour and get a refund or credit for another day if you decide not to stay.
-Policies vary by mountain so call ahead.
+Policies vary by the mountain, so call ahead.

-After about a half dozen runs in the rain my family needed a dry, warm break.
-We had an early lunch at Okemo’s Roundhouse cafeteria where I could watch my son’s very small group lesson ride up and down the magic carpet.
-I really had no need to worry about my 5 year old in the rain.
-He did what most kids would do at the end of a wet lesson; took his heavy ski boots and started stomping in the puddles.
+After about a half dozen runs in the rain, Adrienne’s family needed a dry, warm break.
+An early lunch at Okemo’s Roundhouse cafeteria allowed them to watch the youngest’s very small group lesson as they rode up and down the magic carpet.
+So how did the 5-year-old handle the rain?
+He did what most kids would do at the end of a wet lesson; he took his heavy ski boots and started stomping in the puddles.
 Lesson?
 Skiing in the rain can be fun for all ages if you embrace it and just go along for the ride.

 Note: This story was updated in January 2023 with fresh links and content.